All Episodes

 Can you imagine?

-In two years, if prices keep going up fifteen to twenty percent.
+In two years, if prices keep going up 15 to 20 percent, I mean, I'm not making this up.

-That's the CBO score.
+That's the CBO score, right?

-When's the last time you've spoken with the president and what did he say?
+When's the last time you've spoken with the president, and what did he say?

 Well, this morning.